Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

-- allow adults to possess up to 30 grams of legally-produced cannabis
+- adults can possess up to 30 grams of legally-produced cannabis

-- allow adults to grow up to four cannabis plants per household
+- adults can grow up to four cannabis plants per household

-- set the minimum age for purchase and use at 18 years of age, with the option for provinces to increase the age limit
+- the minimum age for purchase and use is 18 years of age, but provinces can increase the age limit

-- enable a regulatory regime for the licensed production of cannabis, which would be controlled by the federal government
+- licensed production of cannabis is controlled by the federal government

-- enable a regulatory regime for the distribution and sale of cannabis, which would be controlled by the provincial government
+- distribution and sale of cannabis is controlled by the provincial government

 Role of provinces

 While legalization is a federal decision, provinces and municipalities are responsible for some areas.

 Table 1: Jurisdictional responsibilities